-Bacio Divino Cellars (meaning Divine Kiss in Italian), was founded by Claus Janzen in 1993 who was first became interested in wine as a self appointed “ski bum” while working at an upscale restaurant in Switzerland during the ski seasons.
-He was 19 years of age when he became a wine enthusiast/collector and started developing what has become an incredible palate.
-This refined palate is now very important as he makes all their final blending decisions.
+Bacio Divino Cellars (meaning Divine Kiss in Italian), was founded by Claus Janzen in 1993; he initially became interested in wine as a self appointed “ski bum” while working at an upscale restaurant in Switzerland during the ski seasons.
+He was 19 years of age when he became a wine enthusiast/collector and started developing what ultimately would become a very trained palate – useful as he is directly involved in all their final blending decisions.

-Claus is the winemaker for Bacio Divino and also uses prominent Cabernet Sauvignon master Kirk Venge as his consulting winemaker.
-Bacio Divino owns three, 8-acres in total hillside vineyards located in a fairly remote location in the Dutch Henry Canyon east of the Silverado Trail.
+Divino owns 60 acres in total purchased in the late 1990s and planted in the year 2000 – rugged hillside land with 10 acres planted to vines (all Cabernet Sauvignon) spread out among three unique vineyard sites.
+The property is in a fairly remote location of the valley – high up above Dutch Henry Canyon east of the Silverado Trail.
 Their vineyards are well off of the northern part of the Silverado Trail – in a secluded part of the region, a rare landscape not often seen by visitors to the valley.
 The views from their vineyards are fantastic – encompassing rugged forested undeveloped hillside forests with vistas stretching far below into the valley floor.

-Incidentally, out of more than 950 Napa wineries/producers and tasting rooms visited with to date, this was by far our earliest visit – in the early 6am hour!
+Incidentally, out of more than 1,000 Napa Valley based wineries/producers and tasting rooms visited with to date, our first visit with Bacio Divino was by far our earliest – in the 6am hour!

 Bacio Divino is distributed nationally and perhaps no surprise, is also well distributed internationally including in parts of the Caribbean, Europe and Asia.
 Their production has grown significantly since the early years when they were making only a few hundred cases.